-Fixed Price Energy purchases provide for suppliers to deliver energy - for which CPA will receive energy market revenues - to CPA at a fixed price.
+Fixed Price Energy purchases allow for suppliers to deliver energy - for which CPA will receive energy market revenues - to CPA at a fixed price.
 They are used to manage the electricity commodity price risk that the CPA faces as a Load Serving Entity.
 Specific to CPA's customers, Fixed Price Energy hedges are used to provide cost certainty and rate stability.

-CPA predominantly employs Fixed Price Block Energy contracts, which provide for suppliers to deliver a predetermined volume of energy at a constant delivery rate.
+When assessing its requirements for Fixed Price Energy, CPA will use an econometric model to forecast hourly energy requirements and monthly peak demand by customer load class.
+The model will use historical data to estimate relationships between energy consumption and economic, demographic and/or weather variables.
+The model will be refined through time as additional load and other data is acquired.
+CPA employs Fixed Price Block Energy contracts, which provide for suppliers to deliver a predetermined volume of energy at a constant delivery rate.
 As CPA enters into long- term, fixed price contracts for renewable and/or carbon-free energy, these will likewise hedge CPA's market risk and, subsequently, reduce the required volume of Fixed Price Block Energy purchases.
+Long term contracting has the further effect of increasing the hedge percentage in the second calendar quarter of the year above the hedge percentage in other quarters because energy consumption is lowest in the second quarter.
+Adjustments to the Maximum Hedge percentage in the second quarter, as described in the following paragraph, addresses this dynamic.